Macroscopic noise amplification by asymmetric dyads in non-Hermitian optical systems for generative diffusion models

-In this Letter, we propose that the condensation of freely expanding non-Hermitian condensates, such as microcavity polariton or photon condensates, may have the necessary ingredients (a range of parameters) to be used as sensors, detectors or hRNGs since they fulfil the necessary criteria for efficient operation: macroscopic response to small system noisy perturbations, capacity for calibration of imperfections of the system, and fast output data rate.
+In this Letter, we propose that freely expanding non-Hermitian condensates, such as microcavity exciton-polariton or photon condensates, have potential use as sensors, detectors, or hRNGs since they fulfil the necessary criteria for efficient operation: macroscopic response to small system noisy perturbations, capacity for calibration of system imperfections, fast output data rate and compatibility with all-optical transmission.
+These properties could supply the Gaussian noise all optically to implement diffusion models in machine learning.

-Unlike conservative systems, gain-dissipative optical nonequilibrium systems may have peculiar asymmetric states resulting from fully symmetric conditions even in an ideal system.
-One of such states is an asymmetric dyad: two geometrically coupled non-Hermitian condensates that possess macroscopic unequal occupations, despite having equal pumping intensities (and other identical conditions) \cite{johnston2021artificial}.
-The degree of population asymmetry varies depending on the losses, nonlinearities, gain intensity and shape, and the distance between the condensates (that all determine the coupling strength) and can be made arbitrarily large or small.
-The orientation of population asymmetry forms spontaneously in response to any (even insignificant) bias in the system.
+Unlike conservative systems, gain-dissipative optical nonequilibrium systems can have peculiar asymmetric states resulting from completely symmetric conditions, even in an ideal system.
+One such state is an asymmetric dyad: two geometrically-coupled non-Hermitian condensates with macroscopic, unequal occupations, and a phase difference, despite having equal pumping intensities (and other identical conditions) \cite{johnston2021artificial}.
+The degree of population asymmetry and phase difference varies depending on the losses, nonlinearities, gain intensity and shape, and the distance between the condensates and can be made arbitrarily large or small—the asymmetry orientation forms spontaneously in response to any (even insignificant) bias in the system.

-We first demonstrate that, starting from random ultra-low-level noisy initial conditions that simulate hardware noise, the two possible directions of the final orientation of the dyad (in terms of its density asymmetry) are equally likely.
-We develop an error correction scheme and demonstrate that slight modifications of the pumping strength at one condensate site can ensure that both orientations are equally likely even in the presence of small asymmetries in the physical sample itself (that would otherwise bias the results).
-Following this, we investigate a tetrad structure formed by weakly coupling condensates within two different asymmetric dyads to each other.
-We show that by modifying these weak, external couplings, one can bias the likelihood of dis-aligned to aligned asymmetric dyads in a precise way.
-Finally, we present three example chains of dyads in order to demonstrate both uniform and biased statistical distributions.
+We first demonstrate that, starting from random ultra-low-level noisy initial conditions, simulating hardware noise, the two possible directions of the final orientation of the dyad asymmetry are equally likely.
+We develop an error correction scheme and demonstrate that slight modifications of the pumping strength at one condensate site can ensure both orientations are equally likely even in the presence of small asymmetries in the physical sample itself.
+We show how the lattice of such dyads can be used to generate the Gaussian noise using integrated light intensity and superimposed with the image to perform the forward part of diffusion process in machine learning.